GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

 width: 100%
 name: Join attributes by location
 ---
-Screenshot of Join attribute to location s
+Join Attributes by Location
 ```

 7. Malnutrition

-Another very important indicator to describe vulnerability in a distrcit is the acute malnutirion, especially in children under 5 years old.
+Another very important indicator to describe vulnerability in a district is the acute malnutirion, especially in children under 5 years old.

 Dowload the data we need:
 `Somalia_malnutrion_district_2022_2023.xlsx`:[Somalia: Acute Malnutrition](https://data.humdata.org/dataset/somalia-acute-malnutrition-burden-and-prevalence?)

 Explore the data.
 In which resolution is the data avalaible?
-DO you have ideas how we can add it to our indicator dataset?
+Do you have ideas how we can add it to our indicator dataset?

 *Save the Excel file as csv by clicking on `Save file as` and choosing `csv (delimiter-separated)`